pipiscrew/timeline/notes/steam.md

 The trialware versions are not always enabled for online gamming.
 There are two technics, the first one enables [LAN](https://gitlab.com/Mr_Goldberg/goldberg_emulator) game and the second the [online](https://hl2go.com/downloads/dedicated-servers/srcds/revemu-latest-version-linux-windows/) game.

-Keys :
-* `y` or `u` - in game, opens the chat window.
-* `c` - while holding it and talk transmit to other player what you say.
-   * altenrative option is to go Top left - Steam > Settings > Broadcast > Record my microphonem thats is always on, no need to pressing `c`.

 ---

 Adding money to your wallet through gift card